-To request permission to access a restricted record either about yourself or a family member, please contact Department for Child Protection (formerly Families SA) by completing a Freedom of Information request.
+To request permission to access a restricted record either about yourself or a family member, please contact Past Adoption Services at the Department for Child Protection (formerly Families SA).

 State Records holds an extensive collecion of records of local council meetings.

 Researchers should be aware that between 1840 and the present day councils have merged or separated.
 State Records staff are able to help identify predecessor or successor councils.